dschinagl/gace/README.md

 #### 3) SECOND Model Pre-Training
 [https://github.com/open-mmlab/OpenPCDet/blob/master/docs/GETTING_STARTED.md#train-a-model](https://github.com/open-mmlab/OpenPCDet/blob/master/docs/GETTING_STARTED.md#train-a-model)

-## Acknowledgement
-We thank the authors of [`OpenPCDet`](https://github.com/open-mmlab/OpenPCDet) for their open source release of their codebase.

 ## GACE Demo

 We provide a demo code showing the data extraction and training of a GACE model using a SECOND model as the base detector.